Birth prep can feel empowering, right up until it feels like too much.

 Livingston recommends using an app like Headspace or Calm.
 Start with 5 minutes a day, and if you enjoy it and have the time, build up from there.

-Maybe your friend swore that drinking red raspberry leaf tea or eating dates or going to weekly acupuncture sessions were the keys to her smooth, speedy labor.
+Maybe your friend swore that eating dates or going to weekly acupuncture sessions were the keys to her smooth, speedy labor.
 So should you try them?

 Talk to a group of new moms or go online and you’ll find no shortage of remedies to jump start your labor or make it go faster.
 But the success of most natural induction methods is more anecdotal than scientific.